netdata/netdata/src/claim/README.md

-On any screen where you see the connect the node to Netdata Cloud command you'll see above it, next to the [updates channel](https://github.com/netdata/netdata/blob/master/docs/netdata-agent/versions-and-platforms.md), a button to **Regenerate toke**.
+On any screen where you see the connect the node to Netdata Cloud command you'll see above it, next to the [updates channel](https://github.com/netdata/netdata/blob/master/docs/netdata-agent/versions-and-platforms.md), a button to **Regenerate token**.
 This action will invalidate your previous token and generate a fresh new one.

 Only the administrators of a Space in Netdata Cloud can trigger this action.